-b.
-Customer's option to repurchase the assets as explained in (a) hereinabove is subject to the Parties' obtaining any required FERC authorizations as to the Assets.
+(b) Customer's option to repurchase the Assets as explained in (a) hereinabove is subject to the Parties' obtaining any required FERC authorizations as to the Assets.

 INSURANCE.
-Contractor shall, at Contractor's sole cost and expense, have and maintain insurance in such amounts, against such risks (including, without limitation, public liability insurance) with such carriers and in such form as shall be satisfactory to Customer, such insurance requirements to be set forth in Appendix "1" hereto attached.
+Contractor shall, at Contractor's sole cost and expense, have and maintain insurance in such amounts, against such risks (including, without limitation, public liability insurance) with such carriers and in such form as shall be satisfactory to Customer, such insurance requirements to be set forth in Appendix "3" hereto attached.
 During the Term, Contractor shall obtain waivers of subrogation from its insurers, each in favor of Customer, under the policies required hereunder.
 Contractor shall cause Customer to be named as an additional insured party on its public liability policies applicable hereto.
 Contractor shall provide prior written notice to Customer of any intended material alteration of coverage initiated by Contractor and shall provide to Customer immediate notice of any cancellation or material alteration of coverage upon receiving notice thereof from any carrier.
 Not less than ten days prior to the expiration date of the policies required hereunder, Contractor shall deliver evidence of insurance to Customer.